compsy/QMI/README.md

 The object in `state.question` at the point of submission, will contain properties undefined for the final question type.
 We process `state.question` and remove the unwanted properties using the post-processor located in `src/components/properties/postprocessor.js`.
 Then, we replace the original question in `state.questions` with the post-processed edited question.

 At this point, it's important to note that the `id` property for all questions are mapped to `uuid`'s.
-These ids are then finally post-processed one last time by the final post-processor located in `src/components/StringifiedJSONCard.js` to the appropriate `id`'s (v1, v2, ...) before being rendered by the frontend system.
+These ids are then finally post-processed one last time by the final post-processor located in `src/components/JSONCreator.js` to the appropriate `id`'s (v1, v2, ...) before being rendered by the frontend system.
 Having the `id`'s this way helps us show the correct `id`'s for options with the property `shows_questions` and `hides_questions` (showing hidden/hiding shown question functionality).
-This also means that the object stored in `state.questions` cannot be used as a valid `questions` object to store in u-can-act's backend (a valid one is the one used in `StringifiedJSONCard`).
+This also means that the object stored in `state.questions` cannot be used as a valid `questions` object to store in u-can-act's backend (a valid one is the one used in `JSONCreator`).

 ### “Shows/hides” functionality - scenarios (and what to do at each case)